52nd New York Infantry Regiment: Service

 The 52nd New York was formed on October 29, 1861 when two different units recruiting in New York City, New York were consolidated.
-The German Rangers, under Emil Von Schoening, had been enlisting men since the start of August 1861 while the Sigle Rifles, under Paul Frank, has been doing the same since the beginning of October 1861.
+The German Rangers, under Emil Von Schoening, had been enlisting men since the start of August 1861 while the Sigel Rifles, under Paul Frank, has been doing the same since the beginning of October 1861.
 Both units were composed mostly of German immigrants.
 Companies A-G came from the German Rangers while Companies H, I and K came from the Sigel Rifles.
 Paul Frank was appointed Colonel of the 52nd.
 The regiment was mustered in on November 1, 1861 for three years service.

 In July 1862 a number of men from the 52nd were attached to the 1st New York Light Artillery Battalion, a four battery battalion also composed of ethnic Germans.
 In May 1863 this battalion was broken up, with the batteries renamed the 29th, 30th, 31st and 32nd Independent Battery’s.
 Those men returned to the 52nd in June 1863.